Rosalin-nayak/event-booking-server/readme.md

 # Event Booking API

-This is a RESTful API for an Event Booking system built with Node.js, Express, and MongoDB.
+This is a API for an Event Booking system built with Node.js, Express, and MongoDB.

 ---